 The favorite part of our How to Train Your Dragon party was by far the Sheep Toss Game.
 I’ve lost count of the number of times I’ve been asked for the tutorial on this one!
 I know it is long awaited, but here, finally is how the sheep were made.
-If you’d like the signage I used, you can find it in my Etsy shop, but I’m providing the sheep templates here on the site as free printables!
+If you’d like the signage I used, you can find it in viking party pack, but I’m providing the sheep templates here on the site as free printables!

 - 1/8 yard Curly Fleece

 - Hot glue

 First thing you’re going to have to do is print out the sheep template.
 There’s only three shapes on it–a football shaped piece, a vase looking piece (the feet), and the sheep’s head.
 I recommend printing these to a piece of cardstock so they’ll hold up to the tracing you’re going to do.
 Cut each one of your paper pieces out.
 For the fleece, turn it curly side down and trace the football shaped piece on with a marker type writing object.
 You’ll need four football shapes per sheep.

 For the feet and head of the sheep, trace these to the felt.
 I used a white chalk pencil to trace on the black.
 Four feet and one head are needed per sheep.
 Unless you prefer multi-headed sheep, of course, and then I say let your creativity go wild.
 If you’ve got a Cricut, the pdf file should transfer just fine to design space for cutting out.

 Oh, and make sure you save the scrap pieces.
 You’ll stuff the sheep with them later.
 It’s better than buying a whole bag of poly-fill!